loopbackio/loopback-datasource-juggler/docs/definition-language.md

     Book.hasMany('chapters', {model: Chapter, foreignKey: 'chapter_id'});

 Scope methods created on the base model by hasMany allows to build, create and query instances of other class.
-For example:
+For example,

     Book.create(function(err, book) {
         // using 'chapters' scope for build: